jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - how to run adhoc command in running docker container?
 - how to secure docker images?
 - how do you scan your docker images?
+- different docker networks
+- how to create a new docker network?
 - how to reduce docker image build size , write a Dockerfile
 - list open ports
 - how do you do patching in linux?